qYuki/hanamaru/_posts/2021-06-04-performance-points.md

 | 5400 | 134 |
 | 7200 | 140 |

-### Taiko PP
+## Taiko PP

 Our system use an extra approach to calculate PP on Taiko.
-We check how hard to comprehend the pattern either with very low or very high scroll speed.
+We check how hard to comprehend the pattern either with very low or very high scroll speed, this also affected by mod usage as well.

-### Mania PP
+## Mania PP

 We gave extra buff on mania in NC and DT